Categories

 4. Secure connection: Once the handshake and authentication processes are completed, a secure connection is established, and the client and server can securely exchange data using encrypted packets.

-Does Office 365 use TLS?
+Does My Office 24/7 use TLS?

-Why is TLS important for Office 365?
+Why is TLS important for My Office 24/7?

-TLS support in Office 365
+TLS support in My Office 24/7

-The use of TLS in Office 365 ensures that your emails, documents, and other sensitive information are protected from unauthorized access and interception.
+The use of TLS in My Office 24/7 ensures that your emails, documents, and other sensitive information are protected from unauthorized access and interception.
 When you send an email or share a file, it is encrypted using TLS before being transmitted over the network.
 This encryption prevents eavesdroppers from intercepting and reading the contents of your communication.

-How does Office 365 use TLS?
+How does My Office 24/7 use TLS?

 How TLS works